Cheney Lake’s low water levels causing problems for boats and visitors

 CHENEY, Kan.
 (KSNW) — The elongated drought has caused water levels at many state lakes to decrease.
 The U.S. Army Corps of Engineers shows water levels at Cheney Lake are 3.59 feet below normal.

 “What we’ve heard is this east ramp is the only one that’s accessible for most of the boats.
-All the rest of them are too low or completely dried up,” said Kevin O’Brien, O’Brien’s Marina owner.
+All the rest of them are too low or completely dried up,” said O’Brien’s Marina Owner, Kevin O’Brien.

 The Kansas Department of Wildlife and Parks Game Wardens took to Facebook to warn boaters of the dangers of boating in the low water.
-They say there might be “hazards below the water that were not a problem last year.”
+They said there might be “hazards below the water that was not a problem last year.”

 Employees at O’Brien’s Marina have seen many boats being towed out of shallow areas by the jetty.